sadikovi/spark-spree/README.md

 ```

 ## Start Spree
 To start **Spree** execute `/etc/spree.sh` in container.
-This starts Meteor + Mongo DB and `slim` server.
-Note
+This starts Meteor + Mongo DB and `slim`
-that first start might take quite a while, because Meteor needs to set up project and download
+server.
+First start might take quite a while, because Meteor needs to set up project and download
 project dependencies.
 Subsequent times script should run fairly quickly.

-After this Spree UI should be available at http://localhost:3000.
-Spree shows Spark applications
+After this Spree UI should be available at [http://localhost:3000](http://localhost:3000).
+Spree
-that are run in both local mode and cluster mode.
+shows Spark applications that are run in both local mode and cluster mode.

 ## Try it
 Start `spark-shell` and run some simple Spark job to see live update in Spree.